Names of Zeus: Amun

 FESTIVALS OF THE CREATOR

-Amid great ceremony, the image of Amon visited Luxor to unite with the aspect of Amun at Luxor (sometimes linked to Amun-Min for fertility) and ritually reaffirm the king’s divine legitimation.
-Opet lasted many days with processions, offerings, oracles, and celebrations involving priests and the public.
 Another major Theban celebration was the Beautiful Festival of the Valley, which honored the dead.
-In this festival, Amon’s barque, along with those of Mut and Khonsu, was ferried across the Nile from Karnak to the western bank so the god could visit the mortuary temples and necropolis, symbolically uniting with deceased souls
+In this festival, Amon’s barque, along with those of Mut and Khonsu, was ferried across the Nile from Karnak to the western bank so the God could visit the mortuary temples and necropolis, symbolically uniting with deceased souls.

-These festivals allowed ordinary Egyptians to see and worship the typically hidden God as his images were carried outside the Temple, fostering popular devotion.
+These festivals allowed ordinary Egyptians to see and worship the typically hidden God, as his images were carried outside the temple, fostering popular devotion.

 DEITY OF FATE AND PEOPLE

-The texts repetitively show that Amon ordains all that is, will be, and was.
-His deputies such as Seshat encode these concepts into reality.
-The title Lord of Ma’at is constantly applied to him as the sustainer of all universal circumstances, along with Atum.
-References to him as ‘the ultimate cause’ also demonstrate how Egyptians viewed him.
+Ancient texts repeatedly emphasize that Amon ordains all that is, will be, and was.
+His deputies, such as Seshat, encode these concepts into reality.
+The title “Lord of Ma’at” is constantly applied to him as the sustainer of all universal circumstances, alongside Atum.
+References to him as “the ultimate cause” further demonstrate how Egyptians viewed his role in cosmic order.

 WIND AND WEATHER GOD